LibraryOfCongress/citizen-dj/README.md

 ## Creating a new project

-**This process is currently under major (re)construction; please email me at hello@brianfoo.com if you intend to use this for your own audio collections, and I will let you know when this is ready.**
+**This process is currently under major (re)construction; please email LC-Labs@loc.gov if you intend to use this for your own audio collections, and I will let you know when this is ready.**

 1. Fork this repository to your own account via the button on the top-right corner of this repository
 2. Clone the new repository to your local environment, e.g.